vivekmendhe022/vivekmendhe022/README.md

 - 👋 Hi, I’m @VivekanandMendhe
-- 👀 I’m interested in Automation Testing (Bug Finder)
+- 👀 I’m interested in Web Developer
-- 🌱 I’m currently working on project to finding bug with the help of Selenium WebDriver.
+- 🌱 I’m currently working as Intern as Software Developer.
 - 💞️ I’m looking to collaborate with visionary company.
 - 📫 Mail-Me ()